On this page

 In New Zealand, there is a big focus on having smokefree environments – including homes, cars, schools, and outdoor spaces.

-But taking the smoke outside doesn’t just protect others from second-hand smoke, there is also the absorption of toxic chemicals into fabrics, walls, furniture, clothing, even on our skin – and it stays there for a long time.
+But taking the smoke outside doesn’t just protect others from second-hand smoke, there is also the absorption of toxic chemicals into fabrics, walls, furniture, clothing, household dust, and even on our skin – and it stays there for a long time.
 This is called third-hand smoke.
 It is for these reasons it is strongly recommended to never smoke inside your house or car as the poisons in tobacco smoke are left everywhere and accumulate over time.
-This can be an irritant, is linked to poorer health and is particularly bad for children.
+This can be an irritant, and is linked to poorer health.
+It is particularly bad for children.
+Children can even end up with poisons in their digestive system from touching contaminated objects and putting their hands in their mouth.
+26

 Show the aroha and take the smoke outside.